Xiao Zhao (crater)

 Xiao Zhao crater is small in comparison with many other craters on Mercury.
 However, Xiao Zhao's long bright rays make it a readily visible feature.
 The fresh, bright rays, which were created by material ejected outward during the impact event that formed the crater, indicate that Xiao Zhao is a relatively young crater on Mercury's surface.

 Hollows are present within Xiao Zhao and on the ejecta blanket near the rim.
+A confirmed dark spot is present in Xiao Zhao.
+This dark spot is associated with the hollows.

 Xiao Zhao was named by the IAU in 2008 after the 12th-century Chinese painter Xiao Zhao.

 Xiao Zhao is located near Eastman crater.